maskedjellybean/lando-drupal-11/README.md

 # If using as the basis of an actual project

-If you plan to use this as the basis of an actual project:
+After following the directions under "How to use", if you plan to use this as the basis of an actual project:
 * Run `lando destroy -y && lando start`.
 Beware you will lose your current database.
 * Find all instances of "drupal-11-dev" within `.lando.yml` and `./lando/` in the Drupal 11 project directory and replace with the name of your project.
 * Run `lando start`.